 Prescription Lenses: If you have a prescription, the prescription should be ground into the shooting glasses with the optical centers placed higher to accommodate the above problem.
 Most frame styles can be fit with a prescription lens, and most can be tinted with the above mentioned colors.

-Recommended Styles:Wiley-X makes various frames and lenses for all types of shooting sports and styles are available with a prescription adapter.
+Recommended Styles:Wiley-Xmakes various frames and lenses for all types of shooting sports and styles are available with a prescription adapter.
 They are also safety rated.
-Numa also is ANSI safety rated has has prescription available (interchangeable).
-Rudy Project also has a tactical line that is ANSI rated and available with prescription and interchangeable lenses for low light conditions (i.e. early morning/evening, overcast days, etc.) and styles are available with prescription.
-Or, get yellow clip ons for your regular prescription glasses on our accessories page.
+Gargoyles also is ANSI safety rated has has prescription available (interchangeable).
+Rudy Project and Tifosi also have a tactical line that is ANSI rated and available with prescription and interchangeable lenses for low light conditions (i.e. early morning/evening, overcast days, etc.) and styles are available with prescription.